MSSkowron/GoBank/README.md

 ## About the project

 GoBank is a simple application to manage bank accounts.
-For now we are able to both create/delete accounts and pull them all or by the ID.
+For now we are able to create/delete accounts, pull them all or by the ID and make a bank transfer.

 ## Technologies